A Stylized Model of Innovation: The Dynamics of Capitalism

 Much of the work is in engineering, production, design, distribution and marketing (creating demand).
 Further economic development occurs as companies create new products and services from combinations of new and existing technology.
 Often much of the innovation includes exploiting existing “network” technologies, such as railroads, electrical grids, mass media, telecommunications, or the Internet.

-Most of the early companies go bankrupt.
-A few companies successfully develop different niches of the potential market based on variations of the new technology.
+Most of the early companies go bankrupt; about 500 auto companies were started in the early 20th century in the U.S. A few companies successfully develop different niches of the potential market based on variations of the new technology.
 In the past, higher transportation and information costs might limit the geographical reach of any one company, allowing local and regional companies to succeed.
 As distribution and information costs come down and new production technology leads to economies of development, a few of the innovative companies take over a larger percent of wider, growing market.

 The surviving companies often exhibit two other traits.
 They are able to attract outside capital at critical inflection points in their growth.
 Growth is accelerated beyond that possible if they relied solely on internal cash flow.
 Also, they are able to acquire large competitors or small companies with technology or products that make them potential competitors.